 Restaurants

-We’ve never been charged for anything we’ve had as an extra (not ordered), from green tea to octopus sashimi, miso, amuse boucheā¦ (they say you just shouldn’t eat what’s served before you order, but we never had a bad joke).
+We’ve never been charged for anything we’ve had as an extra (not ordered), from green tea to octopus sashimi, miso, amuse boucheā€¦ (they say you just shouldn’t eat what’s served before you order, but we never had a bad joke).

 There’s always free water and/or green tea in restaurants, from the small boui-boui to the more upscale eatery.
 Even at McDonald’s you can ask for a free glass of water!
-It’s usually served to you spontaneously, but it’s quite common to serve yourself too (either there are carafes at the table, or there’s a corner to help yourself).
+It’s usually served to you spontaneously, but it’s quite common to help yourself too (either there are carafes at the table, or there’s a corner to help yourself).

 When it’s sold as “spicy“, it’s really quite spicy by Western standards.

-It’s rare to (be able to) make a reservation for a restaurant (except for the more expensive ones like good sushi or meat restaurants), but it’s not uncommon to queue up, which is normal for Japanese people (we avoided it almost all the time and ate very well, but you shouldn’t be surprised to see a line of 20 people in front of a tiny ramen bar that can accommodate 7 at a time).
-If there’s no queue, you generally sit where you like, although when Westerners arrive, the restaurant staff tend to sit them down (I imagine they’ve had to deal with tourists waiting idly at the entrance so many times that they’re now reacting directly).
+Itā€™s rare to (be able to) make a reservation for a restaurant (except for the more expensive ones like good sushi or meat restaurants), but itā€™s not uncommon to queue, which is normal for Japanese people.
+We avoided most of the time, but you shouldnā€™t be surprised to see a line of 20 people in front of a tiny ramen bar that can accommodate 7 at a time.
+If thereā€™s no queue, you generally sit where you like, although when Westerners arrive, the restaurant staff tend to sit them down (I imagine theyā€™ve had to deal with tourists waiting idly at the entrance so many times that theyā€™re now reacting directly).

-Normally you have to call to place an order, but I have the impression that they come spontaneously when they see tourists sitting for a while without ordering anything, out of habit.
-So don’t hesitate to call the staff when you’re ready to order, it’s done there and it’s not impolite.
+Normally you have to call the staff to place an order, but I have the impression that they come spontaneously when they see tourists that have been sitting for a while without ordering anything, out of habit.
+So donā€™t hesitate to call the staff when youā€™re ready to order, itā€™s not impolite.

 Doggy bags don’t exist in Japan.

-In many restaurants (especially small establishments like ramen bars), people come to eat well, fast and cheap.
-It’s rude to squat when you’ve finished.
-This doesn’t mean you have to force yourself to eat fast, but when there’s a line of 10 people waiting to come and swallow your evening meal, you avoid taking out your phone to scroll through Instagramā¦
+In many restaurants (especially establishments like ramen bars), people come to eat well, fast and cheap.
+It’s rude to stay when you’re done and there is a waiting line.
+This doesn’t mean you have to force yourself to eat fast, but when there’s a line of 10 people waiting to come and swallow their evening meal, you avoid taking out your phone to scroll through Instagramā€¦

 Hotels

 There are still hotels with smoking rooms, so check to see if this is the case and if your room is non-smoking.
 Sometimes smoking and non-smoking rooms are on the same floor, and the smell of smoking rooms can be perceived from common areas and other rooms.
-If this bothers you, I’d advise you to look for a totally non-smoking hotel that looks recent (some hotels have recently started to make their rooms non-smoking, but the smell of cigarettes stays with you for a long timeā¦).
+If this bothers you, I’d advise you to look for a totally non-smoking hotel that looks recent (some hotels have recently started to make their rooms non-smoking, but the smell of cigarettes stays with you for a long timeā€¦).

-All hotels haveā¦ pyjamas (2-piece pyjamas, yukata, dressing gown depending on the hotel) and slippers.
+All hotels haveā€¦ pyjamas (2-piece pyjamas, yukata, dressing gown depending on the hotel) and slippers.
 This is something I’d like you to pack in your suitcase.
-I’m tall and a size L to XL, so there’s only one place where I couldn’t wear the pants, but sometimes the button-down tops were a little tight.
-If you’re going to wear them to walk around the hotel, it’s a “detail” to take into account.
+I’m tall and a size L to XL.
+There’s only one place where I couldn’t wear the pants at all, however the button-down tops were often too tight for my breasts.

-Many hotel rooms with lots of floors had windows you couldn’t open.
-If you think this will bother you, try to choose lower hotels and/or check with the hotel in advance (spending a week in a room with only air co is not very pleasant).
+Many hotel rooms with lots of floors have windows you canā€™t open.
+If you think this will bother you, try to choose lower hotels and/or check with the hotel in advance if they have opening windows (spending a week in a room with only air con is not very pleasant).

 Amenities” (hygiene/cosmetic products and coffee trays) are generally available in self-service on the reception floor.
-In your room’s bathroom you’ll always have 3 large bottles with shower gel, shampoo and conditioner, but for extras they’ll often be available elsewhere so you can take what you need yourself (this can be coffee/tea/soluble drinks, moisturizers/facial cleansers, toothbrush and toothpaste, hairband or elastic band, cotton budsā¦ though it varies a lot from hotel to hotel).
+In your room’s bathroom you’ll always have 3 large bottles with shower gel, shampoo and conditioner, but extras will often be available elsewhere so you can take what you need yourself (this can be coffee/tea/soluble drinks, moisturizers/facial cleansers, toothbrush and toothpaste, hairband or elastic band, cotton budsā€¦ though it varies a lot from hotel to hotel).

 You can leave your luggage at the hotel if you arrive too early for check-in, or if you don’t want to take it directly with you after check-out.
 In some hotels, this is self-service, with an anti-theft cable and a code, while in others it’s the staff who take care of it.